28 May 2018

 So, wanting to buy something from their bookstall, I picked up the DVD entitled ‘Yorkshire Pudding’.
 It claims to be short vignettes, intended for discussion, perhaps in small groups.
 Some of the items listed were evidently from some of Adrian Plass's books, but I was interested to see them dramatised.

-I had a bad taste, metaphorically speaking, in my mouth by this stage.
-We wanted to see half an hour or so of something wholesome in contrast.
+I had a bad taste, metaphorically speaking, in my mouth.
+We wanted to see half an hour or so of something wholesome, in contrast.
 It was too late to start watching another film, so I pulled out ‘Yorkshire Pudding’.
-A little ironically the first sketch involved someone talking about a woman tempted into betraying her husband… but all ended happily and entirely satisfactorily, in stark contrast to what we had seen earlier.
+A little ironically, the first sketch involves someone talking about a woman tempted into betraying her husband… but all ends happily and entirely satisfactorily.

-There are seventeen vignette interludes on this DVD, all involving Adrian Plass, mostly as himself, with typical self-deprecating humour.
-There are sketches about boundaries, about decision-making, about guidance, mostly tinged with humour and also with a strong message.
+There are seventeen vignette interludes on this DVD, all involving Adrian Plass.
+He appears mostly as himself, with typical self-deprecating humour.
+There are sketches about boundaries, about decision-making, about guidance, and more.
+Most are tinged with humour and also contain a positive message.

 Bridget Plass comes into a few of the sketches too, in a variety of parts.
-I loved her role as an Anglican minister, discussing an upcoming joint service with the local free church minister (Adrian), getting increasingly heated as they exaggerate their differences and fight about words.
+I loved her role as an Anglican minister, discussing an upcoming joint service with the local free church minister (Adrian).
+They become increasingly heated as they exaggerate their differences and fight about words.
 The ending falls a little flat, perhaps, but the bulk of it is very well done.

 We were determined only to watch five or six of these sketches, but ended up seeing ‘just one more…’ until we had seen them all.
 We watched the outtakes too.
 Many of the vignettes were based on (or taken from) sketches in various of Adrian’s books, although I’m not someone who can pinpoint the sources.

-The scenery is pleasant, green and hilly, and the scripting and acting mostly excellent.
+The scenery shown is pleasant, green and hilly, and the scripting and acting mostly excellent.
 Our one gripe was with the way the camera kept zooming in to give close-ups, and then zooming right out again to give a wider view.
-We found it quite irritating - but it appears to have been deliberate, as it happens in almost every sketch.
+We found it quite irritating, but it appears to have been deliberate, as it happens in almost every sketch.

-The content is Christian, but not churchy; indeed, much of the humour comes from satirising some of the strange ways Christians sometimes behave in church settings.
-The sketch about bad Bible reading made us laugh out loud, and reminded me somewhat of Mr Bean in church.
+The content is Christian, but not churchy or preachy.
+Indeed, much of the humour comes from satirising some of the strange ways Christians sometimes behave in church settings.
+The sketch about bad Bible reading, for instance, made us laugh out loud, and reminded me somewhat of Mr Bean in church.

 Recommended to anyone who wants something a little offbeat for conversation starters, perhaps with youth groups or small house groups.